 I hope you found my tips on hair growth helpful!
 If you have any questions or comments please let me know!
 And if you found this helpful please share!

 Lastly, if you want to grab any of the oils I mentioned in the above you can reach out to me directly by sending me a note here or you can head to the direct link here .
-Also for all of April, if you purchase a Premium Starter Kit from me I’m going to give you a free welcome package of all my favourites (which includes the mermaid spray)
+Also if you purchase a Premium Starter Kit from me I’m going to give you a free welcome package of all my favourites (which includes the mermaid spray)

 Thanks for being here!